 Singapore is a party to the Budapest Treaty.

-There is no express statutory exclusion to patent eligibility of isolated nucleic acid molecules.
+There is an express statutory exclusion to patent eligibility of isolated nucleic acid molecules, although their use may be patentable.

 For details on the renewal requirements in Singapore, view South East Asia – Renewal Requirements.